-Helen Johns to move,

-Mark Burns to second:
+Helen Johns moved, Mark Burns seconded:

-Conference notes with concern the decision taken by the Westminster Government to withdraw funding for BTEC qualifications for 16-19 learners in England.
+"Conference notes with concern the decision taken by the Westminster Government to withdraw funding for BTEC qualifications for 16-19 learners in England.

 Conference believes that the narrowing of learning pathways in the post-16 sector, particularly in relation to vocational study and the introduction of T levels, are retrogressive both socially and economically.